yaseppochi/path-pep/pep-0NNN.rst

 A generic string encoding mechanism
 -----------------------------------

+..
+COMMENT Also, a generic mechanism would suffer from the ambiguity it introduces into the duck-typing mechanism of the kind that makes "str(maybe_path)" inappropriate here.
+Restricted compared to ``str()``, of course, but "generic" implies the ambiguity.

 At one point there was discussion of developing a generic mechanism to extract a string representation of an object that had semantic meaning